How to Become a Reading Specialist

 - Requires a practicum so you can apply your learnings in the field

-For more on the reading education offerings at the University of Kansas School of Education, peruse the Department of Curriculum and Teaching’s programs here.
+For more on the reading education offerings at the University of Kansas School of Education and Human Sciences, peruse the Department of Curriculum and Teaching’s programs here.